Chuck Leavell will

-Rock the CASA at
+Rock the CASA, at Your CASA

 Imagine the sadness, confusion, and fear a child feels when removed from his or her home because of abuse or neglect.
 Through no fault of their own, children are taken away from their families in order to protect their health and welfare.
 But that process puts innocent young people into a legal system that can be intimidating for adults, never mind a child.